 - Forming Operations tools

-- Notching: Operation by which Metal pieces are cut from edge of a sheet, plank or strip.
+Operation by which Metal pieces are cut from the edge of a sheet, plank or strip.

 These die changes the appearance or shape of blank without removing any stock.
 In the forming operations, the work-piece is stressed below its ultimate strength.
 Forming Operation includes the following important operations:

-According to these criteria, Press Tools may be classified as follows:
+According to these criteria, Press Tools may be divided as follows:

 A single-action press tool performs a single operation for each stroke.
 This operation may be any cutting or forming operation such as Bending, punching, Blanking or notching, etc.